Atrial Fibrillation & Caffeine, Regular and Decaffeinated Coffee

-Can I drink regular or decaffeinated coffee if I have atrial fibrillation?
+Can I drink regular or decaffeinated coffee if I have a atrial fibrillation?

 What is Atrial Fibrillation?

 Atrial fibrillation, or AFib for short, is a type of irregular heart rhythm that can lead to blood clots.
 It is the most common form of arrhythmia, which means it occurs more often than other types of irregular heart rhythm.

 It is a type of irregular heartbeat that causes the atria, or upper chambers of the heart, to quiver and misfire.
 In this condition, blood does not flow smoothly from one side of the heart to another.
 Instead, it pools in one area and can cause blood clots to form in other areas of your body like your lungs and brain.

 The symptoms are similar to those experienced by people with other types of irregular heartbeats such as atrial flutter or paroxysmal supraventricular tachycardia (PSVT).
 People who experience these symptoms should seek medical attention right away as they may need treatment for their condition.

 Can I drink regular caffeinated coffee if I have atrial fibrillation?

 For a long time, patients who suffer serious cardiac problems have been advised not to take caffeine, however, now scientists are rethinking their decisions.

 Indeed, a study entitled ‘Caffeine and Arrhythmia’, published in 2005 in The American Journal of Clinical Nutrition, suggested that only people with severe atrial fibrillation should cut down their caffeine intake and that those with less acute AFib could still intake some caffeine during the day without any worry of AFib related issues.